 The following notes provide additional details about the Council's involvement in the entities consolidated to form the Group Accounts.
 MSDC (Suffolk Holdings) Limited was incorporated as a private limited company on 9 June 2017 as a commercial investment vehicle for the Council.
 The Council owns 100% of the shareholding, has full voting rights and can appoint and remove directors.
-The Council's chief executive officer is the company secretary and three councillors are board members.
+The Council has four councillors who serve as board members.

-The holding company owns 50% shares of CIFCO Capital Limited (incorporated on 12 June 2017) and 50% shares in Mid Suffolk Growth Limited (incorporated on 19 March 2019).
-Each company has two councillors on their boards of five directors.
-The holding company also owns 100% of Gateway 14 Limited which has two councillors on its board of six directors.
+The holding company owns 50% shares of CIFCO Capital Limited, which has two councillors on its board of seven directors and 50% shares in Mid Suffolk Growth Limited which has two councillors on its board of five directors The holding company also owns 100% of Gateway 14 Limited which has two councillors on its board of six directors.
 All the boards must provide regular reports of the activities and results to the holding company board.

-For 2022/23, the company's result showed a surplus of £13.475m (2021/22 was a surplus of £1.801m).
-These were due to one-off costs of acquiring additional assets during 2022/23 (including stamp duty and fees), developments at Gateway 14 Ltd and an adjustment in portfolio valuation following the annual year-end revaluation reflecting an increase in the value of the portfolio.
+For 2024/25, the holding company's results showed a deficit of £0k (2023/24) was a defict of £1,801k).
+These were due to an adjustment in portfolio valuation following the annual yearend revaluation reflecting a decrease in the value of the portfolio.
+The company appointed Ensors Chartered Accountants who have prepared the draft accounts for the period ending 31 March 2025.

-The company appointed Ensors Chartered Accountants who have prepared the accounts for the period ending 31 March 2023.
-The company's registered office is c/o Babergh and Mid Suffolk District Councils, Endeavour House, 8 Russel Road, Ipswich, Suffolk, IP1 2BX.
+The company's registered office is c/o Mid Suffolk and Mid Suffolk District Councils, Endeavour House, 8 Russell Road, Ipswich, Suffolk, IP1 2BX.